jjoschyy/W1Direct/readme.md

 ## Prerequisites
-On Rasberry Pi, the I2C module has to be loaded.
-The module is called "i2c_bcm2708" and should be defined in "/etc/modules".
-The communication speed is 100khz by default.
-Because the DS2482 supports 400khz, you can increase the speed by setting "i2c_bcm2708 baudrate=400000" in "/etc/modules".

-After rebooting your system, you should be able to see your DS2482 using  i2cdetect -y 1.
+### Load the kernel drivers
+On Rasberry Pi, the following steps are required:
+- Check /etc/modprobe.d/raspi-blacklist.conf for "i2c-dev" and "i2c-bcm2708".
+Remove or comment out these lines.
+- Add to "/etc/modules"
+	- "i2c-dev"
+	- "i2c-bcm2708"
+- Reboot your system

+### Check if the DS2482 can be found
+Using i2cdetect, the address of the DS2482 should be shown:
+ - i2cdetect -y 0
+ - i2cdetect -y 1

 ## Install the package
 Because the package is written in C++, it has to be compiled first.
 Node is doing this automatically using node-gyp.
-For installation, type:
+To run node-gyp, the following tools have to be installed:

+- python (v2.7 recommended)
+- make
+- GCC

+Then just execute:

 ```js
 npm install w1direct